Karnith/sails-generate-backend-gulp/README.md

 # sails-generate-backend-gulp

-A `backend` generator for use with the Sails command-line interface that works with sails lift.
+A `backend` generator for use with the Sails command-line interface that works with gulp and sails lift.

 ### Installation